Chile–Turkey relations: History

 Chile was the first country in Latin America which recognized Turkey with the Friendship Treaty, on January 30, 1926.
-In Santiago, there can be found the Turkish Republic Square, Atatürk College and Atatürk monument.
+In Santiago, there can be found the Mustafa Kemal Atatürk Plaza, Atatürk College and Atatürk Monument.

 In 1930, the Turkish Embassy in Chile opened as the Turks rewarded the Chileans for formally recognizing their country in 1926.
 The Chilean embassy in Turkey opened in 1941.

-In addition, Turkey includes a Chile Square in Ankara inaugurated on September 18, 1970 that contains the Bernardo O'Higgins Monument.
+In addition, Turkey includes a Chile Square in Ankara inaugurated on September 18, 1970, that contains the Bernardo O'Higgins Monument.
 The Pablo Neruda square in Turkey was inaugurated in 2007.